MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-matchmaker-serverless.md

 Finally add the Function [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings) so the sample project can reach out to the Azure services:

-- EVENTHUB_CONNECTION_STRING: the [connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string) to the Azure Event Hub namespace that was created.
+- EVENTHUB_CONNECTION_STRING - The [connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string) to the Azure Event Hub namespace that was created.
-- REDIS_CONNECTION_STRING: the [connection string](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-configure#access-keys) to the Azure Cache for Redis that was created.
+- REDIS_CONNECTION_STRING - The [connection string](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-configure#access-keys) to the Azure Cache for Redis that was created.

 >[!TIP]
 > To run the Azure Functions locally, update the *local.settings.json* file with these same app settings.